Mercurial-Hermes/dipole/docs/blog/these_marvellous_machines.md

 Then I read about Dennis Ritchie, and the decision to build a system using a language designed for the task.
 Not to abstract the machine away, but to meet it halfway.
 To create a tool that was expressive without being disconnected from reality.

 What fascinated me wasn’t just what they built, but how they thought.
 These weren’t magicians.
-They were people who had learned to align their thinking with the structure of the machine—people who chose simplicity not because it was easy, but because they understood complexity deeply enough to avoid it.
+They were people who had learned to align their thinking with the structure of the machine — people who chose simplicity not because it was easy, but because they understood complexity deeply enough to avoid it.

 This idea of layers — simple operations supporting richer structures, each one carefully constrained—became a recurring theme.
 At the bottom, processors perform unimaginably fast but fundamentally simple actions.
 On top of that, we build representations, conventions, languages, systems.
 Somehow, meaning emerges.